typedb/typedb-docs/02-clients/node-js/01-node-js-overview.md

 # Node.js TypeDB Driver overview

-Node.js Driver was developed by Vaticle to enable TypeDB support for Node.js software and developers.
+The Node.js Driver was developed by Vaticle to enable TypeDB support for Node.js software and developers.

 For exact installation instructions — see the [installation ](02-node-js-install.md) page.